-- 1. Riverside City College: - i.
+1. Riverside City College:

 RCC Life Science/Physical Science Reconstruction Project: The project is in the design phase.
 Drawings were submitted to DSA for approval on July 30, 2021.
 The second cost estimate was received and reviewed with the CM to determine the cause of the overage.
 The project went through some value engineering that had no impact on the programs or the function of the building.
 The project is up to \$200,000 over budget.
-The bids received can offset that amount.
-DSA comments have been received, the second portion for structural comments were received by October 29, 2021.
 The final DSA approval was received in December 2021.
 General Contractor (GC) pre-qualifications conducted were due by mid-February 2022.
 Ten GC's have been approved.
-After the list is BOT approved in March 2022 the bid documents will be posted in April 2022.
+The list was BOT approved on March 15, 2022.
+The bid documents will be posted in April 2022.
 The final GC will be selected and presented to the June BOT.
-The working drawings has been submitted to the state.
-Based on the schedule construction should begin in September 2022.
+The working drawings have been submitted to the state.
+Based on the schedule, construction should begin in September 2022.